 The school admits 10 full-time students each year.
 Admission applications must be received by December 15th.
-Applications submitted after the deadline will be reviewed on a space-available basis only.
 All supporting documents required for admission must be received for review.
 The applicant will be invited for a personal interview on a scheduled date.

 The applicant who has attended another nurse anesthesia program must submit documentation from the previous program director detailing the circumstances of withdrawal or dismissal.

 Requirements for admission:

 - Meet admission requirements of the RIC MSN program.

 - Due to clinical rotations at

 hospitals in Massachusetts, a license is also required for Massachusetts.

 - Completion of two courses (8 credits) in chemistry (CHEM 105,